 - CASPA requires applications to have a 250 score if the test is Computer Based and a score of 100 if it is Internet Based

 - Letters of Recommendations: Two (2) required: One Academic, One Professional

 - Official Transcripts: submitted through CASPA (Online)

-- Criminal background check, drug testing and fingerprinting are required.
+- Criminal background check and drug testing are required

 After a thorough application review process, those applicants selected as potential program candidates will be invited to interview with SCU Physician Assistant program faculty.
 Invitees are required to submit two passport sized photographs.
 These photos will not be returned.

 Once a student has been notified that they are accepted into the program:

 - Proof of current health status and immunizations (PDF) is required.
 The university requires MSPA students to have the following immunizations as a minimum: Hepatitis B, Influenza, MMR (Measles, Mumps, Rubella).
 Varicella (Chickenpox), Annual PPD or chest x-rays, Tdap (Tetanus, Diphtheria, Pertussis), and Meningococcal.

 - A physical examination clearing the student to work as a health care professional student must be submitted prior to enrollment.